 Beautiful, easy to grow, and delicious, no garden should be without Nasturtiums!
 Nasturtiums have been a garden favorite for generations, and rightly so.
-With boldly-colored, exotic-looking flowers that float above elegant lily pad-shaped leaves.
+With boldly-colored flowers that float above elegant lily pad-shaped leaves.

 Nasturtiums are carefree plants that bloom all summer long without asking much of anything from the gardener.